-CVDL Co-founder and Director; Professor, Leadership & Change and Core Faculty
+CVDL Co-founder and Director; Professor, Global Leadership and Core Faculty

 firstname.lastname@example.org, (630) 829-6229

-Research interests: Values-driven leadership at the individual, organizational, and societal levels; appreciative inquiry and positive organizational scholarship; the link between culture and profit in small and mid-size businesses; strategic organizational change.
+Research interests: Global leadership; values-driven leadership at the individual, organizational, and societal levels; appreciative inquiry and positive organizational scholarship; the link between culture and profit in small and mid-size businesses.

 email@example.com, (630) 829-2178

-Dr. Di Virgilio is a core faculty member at the Center and has held faculty appointments with Dominican University, the Lake Forest Graduate School of Management, the International School of Management and the U.S. State Department Middle East Partnership Initiative.
-She teaches internationally in Poland, the Czech Republic, France, Vietnam, and China.
+Dr. Di Virgilio is a core faculty member specializing in Organizational Change and Corporate Social Responsibility at the Center and has held faculty appointments with Dominican University, the Lake Forest Graduate School of Management, the International School of Management and the U.S. State Department Middle East Partnership Initiative.
+She teaches internationally in Poland, the Czech Republic, and France.
 Consulting and speaking on a variety of topics including change management, teams, and leadership, Di Virgilio uses her scholar-practitioner skills to help organizations improve their effectiveness.

-Dr. Di Virgilio is on the Prospect Heights (IL) Dollars for Scholars board of directors.
+Dr. Di Virgilio is the Prospect Heights (IL) Dollars for Scholars board president.
 The mission of the organization is to provide local students with financial aid and support to pursue higher levels of academic achievement.